masesgroup/KNet/README.md

 * V1.5.4+: From version 1.5.4 there are new packages dedicated to [KNet Serializer/Deserializer](src/documentation/articles/usageSerDes.md)
 * V2.0.0+: From version 2.0.0 the code base is fully reflected from the JARs of the Apache Kafka™ distribution downloaded from Maven; some developed classes still remains beside the specific KNet implementations
 * V2.4.0+: From version 2.4.0 it is available the new KNet Streams SDK
-* V2.5.0+: From version 2.5.0 there are two breaking changes: uses `Java.Lang.String` instead of `string` (`System.String`) in generated classes and KNet Streams SDK manages the counter-part JVM types
+* V2.5.0+: From version 2.5.0 there are two breaking changes: uses `Java.Lang.String` instead of `string` (`System.String`) in generated classes and KNet Streams SDK manages the counter-part JVM™ types
 * V2.7.0+: From version 2.7.0:
-  * all classes KNetProducer, KNetConsumer and KNet Streams SDK manage the counter-part JVM types
+  * all classes KNetProducer, KNetConsumer and KNet Streams SDK manage the counter-part JVM™ types
   * serializers supports data exchange based on `byte` array and `ByteBuffer`
   * version 2.7.2 introduces `ISerDesSelector` to optimize serialization selection based on `byte` array or `ByteBuffer`
 * V2.8.0+: From version 2.8.0: supports Apache Kafka™ version 3.8.*
 * V2.9.0+: From version 2.9.0: supports Apache Kafka™ version 3.9.*
+* V3.0.0+: From version 3.0.0: supports Apache Kafka™ version 4.0.*
+* V3.0.3+: From version 3.0.3: KNet Connect SDK supports JVM hosted runtime
+* V3.1.0+: From version 3.1.0: supports Apache Kafka™ version 4.1.*

 ---